Expanded Access to Unapproved Drugs or Biologics

 The FDA emergency use provision is an exemption from prospective IRB review and approval for one emergency use (i.e., one use refers to one treatment which may include multiple cycles or applications, as applicable) of a drug or biologic.
 FDA regulations require that any subsequent use of the investigational product at the institution have prospective IRB review and approval.
 However, in guidance documents, FDA acknowledges that it would be inappropriate to deny emergency treatment to a second individual if the only obstacle is that the IRB has not had sufficient time to convene a meeting to review the protocol.

 The FDA provides an Emergency IND Timeline for Submission of Single Patient Application for Emergency Use.
-The UCI IRB requests that, when possible, the IRB be notified in advance of the proposed emergency use of an unapproved drug or biologic by completing the Notification Form: Emergency Use of an Investigational Drug or Biologic Product.
-There are two parts to this form.
-Part I must be completed prior to the emergency use of the unapproved drug or biologic.
-Part II is required to be completed and provided to the IRB within five business days after the emergency use.
+The UCI IRB requests that, when possible, the IRB be notified in advance of the proposed emergency use of an unapproved drug or biologic by completing the KRP Application for Emergency Use.
+There are two parts to this application.
+First, a new protocol application in KRP must be completed prior to the emergency use of the unapproved drug or biologic.
 The IRB Chair or Vice Chair will review and acknowledge the emergency use.
+Secondly, submit an amendment for the same protocol with a follow up to the IRB within five business days after the emergency use.
 Note that acknowledgment of the emergency use by the IRB Chair or Vice Chair should not be construed as IRB approval.
 IRBs are informed of Emergency Use situations during convened IRB meetings.